Healthy Homes Assessment Kotemaori

 Rental Property Home Assessments Kotemaori

-Areas of rental properties that are impacted through The Healthy Homes Standard in Kotemaori include each:
+Property rental areas that are affected to the Healthy Homes Standards in Kotemaori include each:

 • Dining Room